 The UW-Madison Pushkin Summer Institute is an intensive, six-week residential pre-college program that introduces outstanding high school students to Russian language and culture through the life and works of Russian national poet Alexander Pushkin.
 Contact firstname.lastname@example.org

 French camp is a creative and fun way to improve French language skills and make new friends.
-Held on the UW-Madison campus, French camp provides French language immersion, using French only and avoiding translating into English, designed for beginning and continuing French students aged 4-12 years.
+Held at the French House on the UW-Madison campus, French camp provides French language immersion, using French only and avoiding translating into English, designed for beginning and continuing French students aged 4-12 years.

 Wisconsin International Scholars (WISc) Program